 Dessen’s work has had a great impact on pop culture.
-Her debut novel, and her sophomore publication acted as the basis for the romantic dramedy movie .
-Her novels like and wrap a story of romance around an influential message about family and second chances.
-Her most recent novel, , focuses on the important growth of reconciling reality with the ideas one has about their self and others.
+Her debut novel, That Summer and her sophomore publication Someone Like You acted as the basis for the romantic dramedy movie How to Deal.
+Her novels like Lock and Key and Along for the Ride wrap a story of romance around an influential message about family and second chances.
+Her most recent novel, The Rest of the Story, focuses on the important growth of reconciling reality with the ideas one has about their self and others.

 There’s no denying that Dessen is the perfect resource for works that explore the bigger pains of adolescence and the tumultuous road of romance.
 But if you’ve already read her catalogue front to back, check out these 8 similar romance authors for fans of Sarah Dessen.

 Meg Cabot is best known for and the following novels in the self-titled series, which went on to be adapted into starring Anne Hathaway.
 While Dessen’s books tend to be more rooted in firm reality than Cabot’s, which branch out into both the paranormal and extreme stretches of realism, both authors center their work around capable and emotionally relatable female protagonists.